kroll-software/Mission-Swarm/sample-output.md

 **Explanation:**

 1. **Dynamic Precision Settings within Each Task:**
-   - Each task within the Dask graph dynamically adjusts its precision settings based on $$t\) and historical performance data.
+   - Each task within the Dask graph dynamically adjusts its precision settings based on $$t$$ and historical performance data.

 2. **Handling Diverse T Values:**
-    - Advanced growth factors or max_attempts are applied selectively using conditional logic, such as modifying the `dps_grow_factor` based on $$t\)'s magnitude to handle larger zero candidates efficiently.
+    - Advanced growth factors or max_attempts are applied selectively using conditional logic, such as modifying the `dps_grow_factor` based on $$t$$'s magnitude to handle larger zero candidates efficiently.

 3. **Error Handling & Logging:**
     - Comprehensive logging is implemented within each task to monitor progress and identify any issues that arise during tasks, facilitating troubleshooting or optimization efforts.